sphinx-doc/sphinx/doc/usage/configuration.rst

    Use Xindy_ to prepare the index of general terms.
-   By default, the LaTeX builder uses :program:`makeindex` for preparing the index of general terms .
+   By default, the LaTeX builder uses :program:`makeindex` for preparing the index of general terms.
    Using Xindy_ means that words with UTF-8 characters will be ordered correctly for the :confval:`language`.